MousaviLaleh/JavaScript/README.md

 Example Outputs: -3 Hold or 5 Bet
 <br/>
 **Hint**
-Do NOT reset count to 0 when value is 7, 8, or 9.
+Do NOT reset count to 0 when value is 7, 8, or 9.<br/>
-Do NOT return an array.
+Do NOT return an array.<br/>
-Do NOT include quotes (single or double) in the output.
+Do NOT include quotes (single or double) in the output.<br/>